shlomtzion1980/payplus-payment-gateway/readme.txt

 * Tweak  - Sanitation and security fixes according to "Plugin Check" plugin repository requirements.
 * Tweak  - Block/Disable editing custom fields option (available in PayPlus advanced features).
 * Tweak  - Fixed styling of the Express Checkout button in classic checkout.
+* Change - On subscription orders (orders that contain at least one subscription product), only credit card payments can be used.
+Now, only the credit card payment method will be displayed and available.

 = 7.1.1 =
 * Fix    - Resolved an issue where classic checkout fields were not displaying correctly due to multipass icons logic.